Mona-Ashtari/SpatialOCT-Glaucoma/models/README.md

 ### Usage in This Project

 This script is used under the terms of its original license (CC BY-NC 4.0) for non-commercial purposes.
-It is integral to our project's feature extraction process but is kept separate from the main body of our project, which is licensed under the MIT License.
+It is integral to our project's feature extraction process but is kept separate from the main body of our project, which is licensed under the GPL-3.0 License.

 ### Note to Users